bjeanes/noober/README.md

   * open\_gem
 * Set up Adium, Skype, iChax logs to sync through Drop Box (by symlinking)
+* Brews that require launchctl installations should install the scripts and load them!

 ## Misc/Hacks/Preferences to set